-In most cases, slow loading speed caused by image sizes, outdated plugins and paid search pixels.
+In most cases, slow loading speed is caused by image sizes, outdated plugins, and paid search pixels.

 You can use the following website speed audit tools to identify the culprits and fix them:

-Sometimes as an SEO specialist you might not have the expertise to fix every technical SEO issues.
+Sometimes as an SEO specialist you might not have the expertise to fix every technical SEO issue.
 You can work along with a web developer to fix those issues.
-But, having knowledge about the issues is crucial as you’ll be able to easily identify them and get it fixed.
+But, having knowledge about the issues is crucial as you’ll be able to easily identify them and get them fixed.

 On-Page SEO is not something that you set and forget.
 Once you get used to the on-page SEO tasks, you will be spending only 10-15 minutes on each content published.

 You need to focus on some of the most important On-Page SEO elements.
-My latest guide on writing SEO friendly contents covers every aspect of on-page SEO.
+My latest guide on writing SEO-friendly content covers every aspect of on-page SEO.

 Just follow the guide and you’ll be good at on-page SEO.

-One of the difficult aspect of SEO but important in improving search ranking if you’re in a competitive niche.
+One of the difficult aspects of SEO but important in improving search ranking if you’re in a competitive niche.